ansys/pydpf-post/temp/DPFDataframe.md

 ### In our case
 A DPF DataFrame offers a DataFrame style API for manipulating DPF data.
-It differs from other dataframes as it differentiates between spatial and time-like/set dimensions to be able to link data to the underlying simulation.
+It differs from other dataframes as it differentiates between spatial and time-like/set (sequence?) dimensions to be able to link data to the underlying simulation.

 A value is always indexed using a multi-index composed of at least one spatial entity ID and one time/set/frequency ID.